puppetlabs/bolt/pre-docs/writing_tasks.md

 ## Converting scripts to tasks

-To convert an existing script to a task, you can either write a task that wraps the script or you can replace the logic in your script to check for environment variables instead of assigning arguments.
+To convert an existing script to a task, you can either write a task that wraps the script or you can add logic in your script to check for parameters in environment variables.

 If the script is already installed on the target nodes, you can write a task that wraps the script.
-In the task, specify the script arguments as task parameters and call the script, passing the parameters as the arguments.
+In the task, read the script arguments as task parameters and call the script, passing the parameters as the arguments.

-If the script isn't installed or you want to make it into a cohesive task that you can manage its version with code management tools, add code to your script to check for the environment variables, prefixed with `PT_`, and assign them instead of arguments.
+If the script isn't installed or you want to make it into a cohesive task that you can manage its version with code management tools, add code to your script to check for the environment variables, prefixed with `PT_`, and read them instead of arguments.

 Given a script that accepts positional arguments on the command line: